jahonen/anomap/README.md

 ## Usage

-### Dropping a Message

-1. Click the Floating Action Button (FOB) in the bottom right corner
-2. Select "Drop a Message"
-3. Enter a header (max 12 characters) and your message (max 250 characters)
-4. Submit the form to drop your message at your current location

-### Discovering Messages

-- Messages appear as colored flags on the map
+- **View Messages**: Messages within 3km of your location will appear as colored flags on the map
-- Blue flags indicate messages with few replies
-- Red flags indicate popular messages with many replies
+- **Create a Message**: Click the Floating Action Button (bottom right) and select "Drop a Message"
-- Click on a flag to view the message details
+- **Reply to Messages**: Click on a message flag to view details and add replies

-### Managing Your Location

-- Click the FOB and select "Edit Location" to manually set your location
+- **Change Location**: Use the location edit feature in the FOB menu to manually set your position
-- Click on the map or drag the marker to your desired location
-- Click the FOB and select "Refresh Location" to use your device's geolocation
+- **Search Locations**: Use the search box in the top left to find and navigate to specific places

+## Contact

+For support or inquiries, please contact: [info@anonmap.net](mailto:info@anonmap.net)

-## Contributing
+## Website

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Visit [anonmap.net](https://anonmap.net) for more information.

 ## License